maxmx03/solarized.nvim/README.md

 ## Special thanks to

-For showing me how to test Neovim plugins and providing the GitHub code action for testing and generating documentation
+To demonstrate how to test Neovim plugins and provide the GitHub code action for testing and generating documentation

 [![Glepnir](https://github.com/glepnir.png?size=100)](https://github.com/altercation)